djacura/AGame/README.md

-Most of the design of my website came from inspiration from another Game subscription website such as [Xbox Game Pass](https://www.xbox.com/en-GB/xbox-game-pass) This sites helped with the information that I was going to need and the layout of my website.
+Most of the design of my website came from inspiration from another Game subscription website such as [Xbox Game Pass](https://www.xbox.com/en-GB/xbox-game-pass) This site helped with the information that I was going to need and the layout of my website.

 ### layout

-The Layout of the site was using a Grid formation and layout taken from the [Bootstrap](https://getbootstrap.com/) webiste, this webiste was designed heavily off the back of the Boutique Ado mini project, that was done just before this milestone project, As I feel this had the perfect base layout for creating my webiste and a mobile first approach.
+The Layout of the site was using a Grid formation and layout taken from the [Bootstrap](https://getbootstrap.com/) website, this website was designed heavily off the back of the Boutique Ado mini-project, which was done just before this milestone project, As I feel this had the perfect base layout for creating my website and a mobile-first approach.

 ### Font

-The fonts that I decided to use was "Roboto Slab" and "Sans serif" as a backup and found this using [Google fonts website](https://fonts.google.com/) Which worked well from my previous Project.
+The fonts that I decided to use was "Roboto Slab" and "Sans serif" as a backup and found this using the [Google fonts website](https://fonts.google.com/) Which worked well from my previous Project.

 ### Colours